ferandmag/PhD_pegasusClima/README.md

 the csv to process has to be located in the same folder where the script is located

-As an example, the 'temp' and 'humidity' files. set in cmd the directory where the script and the csv is located and write: python pegasus.py temp.csv temperature python pegasus.py humidity.csv humidity
+As an example, the 'temp' and 'humidity' files. set in cmd the directory where the script and the csv is located and write: python pegasus.py temperatura_example.csv temperature python pegasus.py humedad_example.csv humidity